 What type of legal representative in Guatemala do you need?

-There are three types of legal representatives for companies operating in Guatemala:
+There are three types of legal representatives in Guatemala that your company can choose from:

 - Administrator: The administrator is elected through the General Assembly of Members for a 3-year term, which can be renewed.

 - Manager: The General Assembly of Members can grant a legal assignment allowing managers to serve as the legal representative of a company.
 Moreover, administrators have the authority to appoint managers as the legal representative in Guatemala for specific activities of the organization.